Pantone Color of the Year 2023

 How does the selection process work?
 How does Pantone decide the Colour of the Year every year?

-The Pantone Colour of the Year selection process entails thoughtful consideration and trend analysis.
+The Pantone Colour of the Year (Pantone Magenta Colour for 2023) selection process entails thoughtful consideration and trend analysis.
 It is a culmination of the macro-level colour trend forecasting and research that the global team involved with the Pantone Colour Institute conducts year-round that informs this selection, as well as the colours that get included into our colour trend forecasting products.

 We approach our colour selection in a very pure way.
 No one on our global team comes to any Pantone Colour of the Year discussion with a commercial agenda or inserts their personal preferences.
 Instead, we each approach our Pantone Colour of the Year colon selection in a very pure way.
 As we like to say, “we love all of our colours equally.”